foxiepaws/goattrk2/readme.txt

 Start Goattracker V2 by typing GOATTRK2 in the command prompt, followed by the songname to be loaded at startup (optional) and any command line options you may want.
-For example "goattrk2 dojo.sng /s1 /e1" to set 1x-speed mode and SID model 8580 and to load "dojo.sng" on startup.
+For example "goattrk2 dojo.sng -s1 -e1" to set 1x-speed mode and SID model 8580 and to load "dojo.sng" on startup.

-/Axx Set hard restart ADSR parameter in hex.
-DEFAULT=0F00 /Bxx Set sound buffer length in milliseconds DEFAULT=100 /Cxx Use CatWeasel MK3 PCI SID (0 = off, 1 = on)
+-Axx Set hard restart ADSR parameter in hex.
+DEFAULT=0F00 -Bxx Set sound buffer length in milliseconds DEFAULT=100 -Cxx Use CatWeasel MK3 PCI SID (0 = off, 1 = on)
-/Dxx Pattern row display (0 = decimal, 1 = hexadecimal)
+-Dxx Pattern row display (0 = decimal, 1 = hexadecimal)
-/Exx Set emulated SID model (0 = 6581 1 = 8580) DEFAULT=6581
+-Exx Set emulated SID model (0 = 6581 1 = 8580) DEFAULT=6581
-/Fxx Set custom SID clock cycles per second (0 = use PAL/NTSC default) /Hxx Use HardSID (0 = off, 1 = HardSID ID0 2 = HardSID ID1 etc.)
+-Fxx Set custom SID clock cycles per second (0 = use PAL/NTSC default) -Hxx Use HardSID (0 = off, 1 = HardSID ID0 2 = HardSID ID1 etc.)
-/Ixx Set reSID interpolation (0 = off, 1 = on, 2 = distortion, 3 = distortion & on) DEFAULT=off
+-Ixx Set reSID interpolation (0 = off, 1 = on, 2 = distortion, 3 = distortion & on) DEFAULT=off
-/Kxx Note-entry mode (0 = PROTRACKER 1 = DMC) DEFAULT=PROTRK.
+-Kxx Note-entry mode (0 = PROTRACKER 1 = DMC) DEFAULT=PROTRK.
-/Lxx SID memory location in hex.
+-Lxx SID memory location in hex.
 DEFAULT=D400
-/Mxx Set sound mixing rate DEFAULT=44100
+-Mxx Set sound mixing rate DEFAULT=44100
-/Oxx Set pulse optimization/skipping (0 = off, 1 = on) DEFAULT=on
+-Oxx Set pulse optimization/skipping (0 = off, 1 = on) DEFAULT=on
-/Rxx Set realtime command optimization/skipping (0 = off, 1 = on) DEFAULT=on
+-Rxx Set realtime command optimization/skipping (0 = off, 1 = on) DEFAULT=on
-/Sxx Set speed multiplier (0 for 25Hz, 1 for 1x, 2 for 2x etc.)
+-Sxx Set speed multiplier (0 for 25Hz, 1 for 1x, 2 for 2x etc.)
-/Txx Set HardSID interactive mode sound buffer length in milliseconds
+-Txx Set HardSID interactive mode sound buffer length in milliseconds
      DEFAULT=20, max.buffering=0
-/Uxx Set HardSID playback mode sound buffer length in milliseconds
+-Uxx Set HardSID playback mode sound buffer length in milliseconds
      DEFAULT=400, max.buffering=0
-/Vxx Set finevibrato conversion (0 = off, 1 = on) DEFAULT=on
+-Vxx Set finevibrato conversion (0 = off, 1 = on) DEFAULT=on
-/Zxx Set random reSID write delay in cycles (0 = off) DEFAULT=off /N   Use NTSC timing
+-Zxx Set random reSID write delay in cycles (0 = off) DEFAULT=off -N   Use NTSC timing
-/P   Use PAL timing (DEFAULT)
+-P   Use PAL timing (DEFAULT)
-/W   Write emulated sound output to a file SIDAUDIO.RAW /?
+-W   Write emulated sound output to a file SIDAUDIO.RAW -?
 Show command line options
+-??
+Standalone online help window

 Try the command line options if there are any problems.
-For example, if you experience choppy audio you can increase audio buffering with /B option.
+For example, if you experience choppy audio you can increase audio buffering with -B option.
 SDL seems to have trouble with some soundcards under Windows; you might want to try even a 500ms buffer, or tweak the hardware acceleration level of the soundcard (from Control Panel).
 Also, reSID interpolation will take remarkably more CPU time and could cause the sound and/or editing to get choppy.

 Finevibrato mode is on by default.
-You can change this behaviour with /V option.
+You can change this behaviour with -V option.
 Note that finevibrato mode only affects the conversion of old style vibrato parameters to speedtable format.

-Pulse optimization /O determines if pulsetable execution will be skipped when getting new notes or a new pattern.
+Pulse optimization -O determines if pulsetable execution will be skipped when getting new notes or a new pattern.
 By default it is on.
 Be warned that turning it off will increase the rastertime requirements of packed/relocated songs greatly!

-Realtime command optimization /R determines if portamento, vibrato & instrument vibrato will be skipped on tick 0 of each pattern row.
+Realtime command optimization -R determines if portamento, vibrato & instrument vibrato will be skipped on tick 0 of each pattern row.
 By default it is on, as this is how tracker programs have operated traditionally.
 Turning it off makes the commands sound same regardless of tempo but will increase rastertime use.